New Study: Mattresses could Be Harming Children's Brains

 The study found the highest levels of harmful chemicals around the bed.
 A second study showed that new mattresses had especially high amounts of these chemicals, and the problem worsens when a child’s body heat and weight are added.

 The study was done in Toronto and Ontario.
-Researchers told CNN that the mattresses tested were popular, low-cost brands sold at major retail stores, although the specific brands were not named.
+Scientists explained to CNN that the mattresses they tested were low-cost, popular brands available at big box stores, but the exact brands were not specified.

 To reduce exposure to these chemicals, the study suggests simple steps like regularly washing bedding and toys, which can help act as a barrier between the child and the mattress.